 - Only courses with a grade of C or higher will be transferred. - Students may be required to take additional coursework prior to being accepted into the program.
-The courses a student may be required to complete may include: C++ Programming, Database Fundamentals for Programmers, and Introduction to HTML.
-Prior transcripts will be evaluated on a course-bycourse basis to determine which coursework is required to be completed as a prerequisite for upper-level courses.
+The courses a student may be required to complete may include: Java Programming, Database Fundamentals for Programmers, Introduction to HTML, and Introduction to Networks.
+Prior transcripts will be evaluated on a course-by-course basis to determine which coursework is required to be completed as a prerequisite for upper-level courses.
 Comparable courses need to have been completed within the past three (3) years.